It may seem overwhelming to ensure your loved one receives assistance with three healthy meals a day, seven days a week. Some potential solutions are:

 During the intake assessment and every quarterly visit in home, Advantage Home Care discusses any concerns regarding the nutrition and hydration needs of your loved one.
 We have both the empathy and the experience to help guide you and offer solutions.

-To learn more about how we can help with meal preparation for a senior you love or to find out more about our trusted home health care in Winchester and throughout Douglas County, reach out to us today at 541-440-0933.
+To learn more about how we can help with meal preparation for a senior you love or to find out more about our trusted Winchester respite care and home care services throughout Douglas County, reach out to us today at 541-440-0933.